GOOGLE’S UPDATES: CORE WEB VITALS WILL BECOME RANKING FACTOR IN 2022

 I think that many other factors play a role in the algorithm, because if there are “Search Signals for Page Experience”, then there are certainly also “Search Signals for Domain Experience”, which I would also find interesting.

-But now, as online marketers, we also have great tools in hand to show management with the hard facts that the usability of a website is not good.
+But now, as online marketers, we also have great tools in hand to show management the hard facts that the usability of a website is not good.
 I’m looking forward to the metrics to come – a great move from Google!

 If you have any questions or comments, please let us know!
 If I’ve explained something wrong, please let me know.